AnthonyCxx/Notes-and-Writeups/C++/templates/Introduction to Templates.md

 So, if you never call `swap<char>(a, b)`, then the _char_ version of the swap function does not exist because it was never created.

 ## Templates Functions
+When writing a templated function, you preface the function declaration with `template <typename T>` and then you are free to use 'T' wherever you want — as a variable type, as the return type, as a parameter type, etc.

 ```C++
 //A simple program to swap A and B using templates.